asd-xiv/m/README.md

 # m

-> Functional library for Javascript
+> Functional library for Javascript.

+I started writing this as a way to learn functional programming.
+It changes a lot and it's incomplete.
+Use [Ramda](https://github.com/ramda/ramda) to be on the safe side.

 <!-- MarkdownTOC levels="2,3" autolink="true" autoanchor="false" -->